 Pre-treatment: Concentrated wastes may have to be diluted prior to SCWO treatment in order to reduce their organic content to below 20 per cent by weight.
 If solids are present, they must be reduced to less than 200 µm in diameter.
 Other processing options include addition of fuel to low concentration wastes, co-processing of dilute and concentrated wastes and partial sludge dewatering, among others.
 In the case of subcritical water oxidation, the dilution of wastes is not necessary.

 Emissions and residues: Under operating conditions above the critical range of 500°C–650°C and 25 MPa with reactor residence times of under one minute for complete destruction PCDD/PCDF, NOx and other toxic by-products are not formed in SCWO (Marrone, 2013).
-However, during laboratory-scale PCB destruction, it was has been shown that the SCWO technology has the potential to form high concentrations of PCDFs during PCB degradation in experiments below 450°C (Weber, 2004).
+However, during laboratory-scale PCB destruction, it was has been shown that the SCWO technology has the potential to form high concentrations of PCDFs during PCB degradation in experiments below 450°C (Weber, 2004a).
 It has been reported that emissions contain no oxides of nitrogen or acid gases such as hydrogen chloride or oxides of sulphur and that process residues consist of water and solids if the waste contains inorganic salts or organic compounds with halogens, sulphur or phosphorus.
 Limited information has been reported regarding potential concentrations of undestroyed chemicals.
 The process is designed so that emissions and residues can be captured for reprocessing if needed.
+Commercial use of SCWO demonstrated emissions of PCDD/PCDF/dioxin-like PCBs to air of 0.00009 ng TEQ/m3 and to water of 0.0006–0.004 ng TEQ/L.(UNEP - EG BAT/BEP 2006), well below emission standards usually used for waste incineration.

 Release control and post-treatment: Currently, there is no specific information available regarding post-treatment requirements.